IOConcept/Advanced-Payday-Calculator/README.md

 # Pay Calculator
-This program is a tool to calculate the total pay for a given number of hours worked based on the hourly rate, non-overtime hours worked, overtime hours worked, and percentage of hours eligible for incentive pay.
-The program also allows the user to adjust the hourly rate based on incentive pay by adding a user-entered value for incentive pay.
+This is a simple pay calculator program written in Python.
+It allows the user to enter the hourly rate, non-overtime hours worked, overtime hours worked, percentage of eligible hours for incentive pay, and incentive pay value.
+The program then calculates the regular pay, overtime pay, incentive pay, and total pay based on those inputs and displays the results.

-Getting Started
-To use the program, follow these steps:

-Open the Python script pay_calculator.py.

-Enter the hourly rate, non-overtime hours worked, overtime hours worked, incentive percentage, and incentive pay value when prompted.
-The program will calculate the regular pay, overtime pay, incentive pay, and total pay based on the input values.
-The program will display the results in the console.
+Usage
+To use the program, simply run the pay_calculator.py file and follow the instructions.
+The program will prompt you to enter the required inputs and will then display the calculated pay values.

+Inputs
+Hourly rate (float): the hourly rate of pay Non-overtime hours worked (float): the number of non-overtime hours worked Overtime hours worked (float): the number of overtime hours worked Percentage of eligible hours for incentive pay (float): the percentage of hours worked that are eligible for incentive pay Incentive pay value (float): the dollar value of incentive pay per hour worked Outputs
+Regular pay (float): the amount of regular pay earned Overtime pay (float): the amount of overtime pay earned Incentive pay (float): the amount of incentive pay earned Total pay (float): the total amount of pay earned (regular, overtime, and incentive combined)

-Example Usage
+Example

 Enter hourly rate: 15.31

 Enter number of non-overtime hours worked: 80

 Enter number of overtime hours worked: 40

-Enter percentage of eligible hours for incentive pay: 50 Enter incentive pay value: 4.00
+Enter percentage of eligible hours for incentive pay: 50

+Enter incentive pay value: 4.00

 Regular pay: $1224.80
-Overtime pay: $917.25
+Overtime pay: $916.20
-Incentive pay: $338.65
+Incentive pay: $340.00
-Total pay: $2480.70
+Total pay: $2481.00

-In this example, the user entered an hourly rate of $15.31, worked 80 non-overtime hours and 40 overtime hours, had 50% of their hours eligible for incentive pay, and entered an incentive pay value of $4 per hour.
-The program calculated a regular pay of $1224.80, an overtime pay of $917.25, an incentive pay of $338.65, and a total pay of $2480.70.

 Authors
 This program was written by Eric McCullar and ChatGPT.